 - Will I have to relocate?

 Get help finding answers to these questions on our program pages or from the Alberta Learning Information Service (ALIS).
 Here you’ll find research and resources related to different companies and industries.
-You may also want to write a Career Investigation Report, which is required for some programs.

 Step 4 – Get your application ready

 Apply as early as you can.
 Some programs are very competitive, so applying early gives you a better chance.

 While there are official application deadlines, we recommend you start applying on October 1.